credo-science/credo-detector-android/README.md

 Public contribution rules is not defined yet.
 If you want to make changes now you can fork project and make pull request.

+#### Contribution rules for team

+When you get issue to resolve you should:

+1. Create new branch from master called `I{issue number}` i.e. `I5`.
+2. Make modifications (new feature or fix) on this branch.
+3. Call to maintainer when modifications is done.
+4. Rebase branch to master.
+5. Respond to the recommendations from maintainer and push to branch and call to him when finish.
+6. When maintainers fully accept then merge to master.